Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Conclusion

 \subsection{Future works}

-We proposed a first $k$-extrapolation for PTAs; this can serve as a basis for further developments, \eg{} using better extrapolation operators such as L/U, local-L/U or local-diagonal-L/U abstractions, following the recent line of works on extrapolations and abstractions over timed automata zones (\eg{} \cite{HSW13,HSW16,BGHSS22}).
+We proposed a first $\LargestC$-extrapolation for PTAs; this can serve as a basis for further developments, \eg{} using better extrapolation operators such as LU, local-LU or local-diagonal-LU abstractions, following the recent line of works on extrapolations and abstractions over timed automata zones (\eg{} \cite{HSW13,HSW16,BGHSS22}).
 The approach we propose is fairly generic and could probably be adapted to more complex properties, expressed in LTL or CTL and their parametric variants.

-Furthermore, investigating the possible combination of the integer hull with recent heuristics specifically designed for parametric timed formalisms, such as state merging over parametric zones (\eg{} \cite{AMPP22}) or more complex versions of our parametric timed extrapolation~\cite{AA22} (proposed after~\cite{ALR15}), is on our agenda.
+Furthermore, investigating the possible combination of the integer hull with recent heuristics specifically designed for parametric timed formalisms, such as state merging over symbolic states (\eg{} \cite{AMPP22}) or more complex versions of our parametric timed extrapolation~\cite{AA24} (proposed after~\cite{ALR15}), is on our agenda.

 Finally, we use here the integer hull as an underapproximation of the result; in contrast, we could use an overapproximation using a notion (yet to be defined) of ``external integer hull'', and then combine both hulls to obtain two sets of ``good'' and ``bad'' parameter valuations separated by an arbitrarily small set of unknown valuations.